Law, Grace & New Wine

 Let no debt remain outstanding, except the continuing debt to love one another, for whoever loves others has fulfilled the Law.
 The commandments, "You shall not commit adultery," "You shall not murder," "You shall not steal," "You shall not covet," and whatever other command there may be, are summed up in this one command: "Love your neighbor as yourself."
 Love does no harm to a neighbor.
 Therefore, love is the fulfillment of the Law (Rom.
 13:8–10).

-Paul also used the Greek verb plēroō when saying that love "completes" the Law.
-Put another way, God's steadfast love (Greek: agapē; G26) "fills" the Law of Moses meaningfully.
-The idea that loving one's neighbor "completes" the Law may also be found in Matthew 19:19, 22:39; Mark 12:31; Luke 10:27; Galatians 5:14, and James 2:8.
-Many Christians assume this to be New Testament doctrine because they consider it the "covenant of grace" as opposed to the "covenant of works" in the Old Testament.
-However, Moses first wrote this in the Bible when God told the Israelites, "Do not seek revenge or bear a grudge against anyone among your people, but love your neighbor as yourself.
+Paul employs the Greek verb plēroō to describe how love "fulfills" or "completes" the Law.
+God's steadfast love (agapē, G26) reveals the true meaning and intent of the Law of Moses.
+To love one's neighbor is to bring the Law to completion—a truth repeatedly affirmed in the New Testament (Matt.
+19:19, 22:39; Mark 12:31; Luke 10:27; Gal.
+5:14; James 2:8).
+Many Christians assume this command belongs only to the New Testament's "covenant of grace," contrasted with the Old Testament's "covenant of works."
+Yet Moses first declared it when God commanded Israel, "Do not seek revenge or bear a grudge against anyone among your people, but love your neighbor as yourself.
 I am the LORD" (Lev.
 19:18).

 Conclusion